-Canola oil, originally developed for human consumption in Canada, is a low-fat vegetable oil made from the seeds of the rapeseed plant.
-This mustard relative yields an extract that’s excellent for baking and sauteing and is endowed with various health-promoting compounds.
+Originally developed in Canada, canola oil is a neutral-tasting vegetable oil made from the seeds of the rapeseed plant.
+This mustard relative yields an extract that’s excellent for baking and sautéing and contains various health-promoting compounds.

-Canola is a neutral-tasting oil and a healthier substitute for vegetable or corn oil.
-It has a high smoke point, making it useful for dishes that need oil at a high heat.
-Using canola instead of butter will also help cut saturated fat from recipes, and its light flavor won’t interfere with the taste.
-Canola can also be mixed with olive oil when you want the taste of olive oil but need to cook at higher heat.
-When possible, choose organic canola oil.
+Canola oil has a high smoke point, making it useful for dishes needing to be cooked at high heat.
+Using canola instead of butter helps cut saturated fat from recipes, and its light flavor won’t interfere with the taste.